open-simh/.github/docs/simdocs/tx0_doc.md

 specified address.
 If no address is specified, loading starts at location 200.
 The DUMP command is not supported.

-CPU
+## CPU
----

-The TX-0 was upgraded over the years from the original 1956 "Standard" instruction set to a later "Extended" instruction set completed in 1962.
+The TX-0 was upgraded over the years from the original 1956 “Standard” instruction set to a later “Extended” instruction set completed in 1962.
 In addition, the TX-0 CPU can operate in one of three operating modes:

 Read In Mode Instruction words are fetched from the tape.